blaylockbk/SynopticPy/README.md

 # 🐍 Installation and Conda Environment
 ### Option 1: pip
-Install the last published version from PyPI:
+Install the last published version from PyPI.
+This requires the following are already installed:
+`numpy`, `pandas`, `requests`.
+It's optional, but you will want `matplotlib`, and `cartopy`, too.

 ```bash
 pip install SynopticPy